Table of Contents

 Below is a sample women’s clothing list.
 (All items link to Amazon.com for your convenience).

 Women in Spain have a great sense of style, with a smart casual look that is on the conservative side.
-Start by packing footwear which is comfortable and can easily be worn for many hours such as fashion sneakers.
+Start by packing footwear that is comfortable and can easily be worn for many hours, such as fashion sneakers.
 Many local women wear ankle boots from fall to early spring and wedge heels during the summer evenings.
-Skinny jeans are very popular in any season and the trendy wide leg plants look great in spring and summer.
+Skinny jeans are very popular in any season, and the trendy wide-leg pants look great in spring and summer.
 On top, bring camis to pair with long sweaters, cardigans, or a nice blouse.
-During the warmer months add some style to your outfits by packing jumpsuits and long maxi dresses.
+During the warmer months, add some style to your outfits by packing jumpsuits and long maxi dresses.
 For outside, pack a light hooded jacket and retro band shades.
 Lastly, boho earrings make great accessories for any outfit along with leather band bracelets.

 What should MEN wear in Spain? – (Click to expand)